shaunak666/Restaurant-Recommendation-System/README.md

 ## Features

 - **Fuzzy Matching:** Corrects potential typos in cuisine and location names, providing a more robust user experience.
-- **Restaurant Recommendations:** Offers a list of recommended restaurants based on user preferences, sorted by ratings.
+- **Restaurant Recommendations:** Offers a list of recommended restaurants based on user preferences, sorted by ratings and proximity.
 - **Did-You-Mean Suggestions:** Provides suggestions when users input a cuisine or location with potential typos.

 ## Getting Started